Free energies and fluctuations for the Unitary Brownian Motion: Applications

-According to Proposition \ref{PropoSystDiff Cut and Join}, the summand of the two sums converge pointwise.
-The summand of the first sum is bounded by $|z V(w)|,$ so that this sum converges absolutly towards $\sum_{w\in W_q} V(w)\vp_t(w) z.$ Each coefficient of the second power series is bounded by
+According to Proposition \ref{PropoSystDiff Cut and Join}, the summands of the two sums converge pointwise as $N\to\infty$.
+The summand of the first sum is bounded by $|z V(w)|,$ so that this sum converges absolutely towards $\sum_{w\in W_q} V(w)\vp_t(w) z.$ Each coefficient of the second power series is bounded by

-It follows that $I_{t,V,N}(z)=\sum_{m\ge 1, w_1,\ldots, w_m\in W_q}\frac{z^m\prod_{i=1}^m V(w_i) }{m!}\vp_{t,N}((w_1,\ldots,w_m),0_m)$ is well defined on $\Dd_{r_V}$ with and converges uniformly as $N\to \infty$ on its compact subset towards a limit that we denote by $\vp_{t,V}(z)$.
+It follows that is well defined on $\Dd_{r_V}$ with and converges uniformly as $N\to \infty,$ on its compact subset towards a limit that we denote by $\vp_{t,V}(z)$.
 Let us set for any $V\in \C^{W_q},$